-General Information on VAT in Czech RepublicIn the never-ending VAT Saga in Czech Republic, each year, for the last 5 years in a row, has brought changes, either in percentages or regulations.
+General Information on VAT in Czech RepublicIn the never-ending VAT Saga in Czech Republic, each year has brought changes, either in percentages or regulations.
 Therefore no rights can be derived from the below text, which has only an informal purpose - for up-to-date information, or how VAT regulations apply in your case, please book a consultation.

 Czech Republic has 3 VAT rates: 10%, 15% and 21%In Czech Republic there are currently three VAT rates: